The heart of your pet’s health

 What to expect

 An electrocardiogram is a painless, non-invasive technology that monitors your pet’s heart rhythm and electrical impulses.
-We attach a series of electrodes to your pet’s chest.
-The EKG records your pet’s heartbeats on a graph, which we can review to pinpoint abnormalities.
+The veterinarian or their technician will attach a series of electrodes to your pet’s chest.
+The EKG records your pet’s heartbeats on a graph, which will be reviewed to pinpoint abnormalities.
 The test takes only a few minutes and requires no sedation, so your pet can go home afterward.

 An echocardiogram is an ultrasound of the heart.
 This painless, non-invasive technology uses sound waves to generate a three-dimensional image that lets us see inside the heart to evaluate the valves and other heart structures.
-For this test, we may shave a portion of the coat on your pet’s chest.
-We will rub a wand covered with conductive gel over the area we want to examine.
-The digital image appears on the monitor as we move the wand and is also stored to memory for later review.
+For this test, a portion of your pet's coat may be shaved on the chest.
+The cardiologist will rub a wand covered with conductive gel over the area to be examined.
+The digital image appears on the monitor as the wand is moved and is also stored to memory for later review.

-Based on test findings, we will recommend a treatment protocol for your pet’s particular problem.
+Based on test findings, a treatment protocol will be recommended for your pet’s particular problem, and a report will be sent to your pet's primary veterinarian.
 Once your pet has been diagnosed with a cardiac condition, it is best to have him or her re-evaluated regularly—usually every three to six months.
 We will also teach you what to look for in case your pet experiences a sudden worsening of his or her condition.
 If you recognize signs of a cardiac crisis, call our office immediately.
 If our office is not open, please take your pet to the nearest 24-hour emergency facility.

 24-hour veterinary emergency facilities